Home » Blog - All About Pets » Blog Posts - Pet Behaviour, Health & Safety » How Much Chocolate Is Dangerous To Dogs?

 Prevention and treatment of chocolate toxicity

-Keep all chocolate not just out of reach but locked up.
+Preventing chocolate toxicity is all about taking practical steps.
+Keep all chocolate not just out of reach of your pets, but locked up.
 Don’t leave it lying on the kitchen counter or tabletop.
 Your dog loves taste testing everything as though life is a buffet – just ask Hazel, the Rhodesian Ridgeback whose curious tastebuds ran her into quite a lot of trouble.

 A vet will treat toxicity in dogs based on how much and what type of chocolate the dog has eaten.
 Watch this PD Pet Care Vlog with Dr Cath for inside info on how vets treat chocolate toxicity in dogs:

-Give your fur-legged friend the benefit of a soft landing with pet insurance.
-With PD Insurance’s range of affordable plans, your cat and dog can receive the right care when they need it most.
+Now that you know why chocolate is toxic to dogs and cats, give your fur-legged friend the benefit of a soft landing with pet insurance.
+With PD Insurance’s range of plans, your cat and dog can receive the right care when they need it most.

 If your puss or pooch happens to eat chocolate, a visit to the vet can make all the difference.
 A vet can act quickly and help combat the symptoms of chocolate toxicity in your pet.